 Hello Forex Traders,

-Scaling in and scaling out is the topic of today’s article.
+Scaling in and scaling out in forex is the topic of today’s article.
 The money and trade management technique is a sophisticated method to keep losses small and allow for bigger profits.
 Or in other words: it is not important how many times a Forex trader wins or loses, but how much does a trader gain with profitable trades versus how much is lost with losing trades.

 When using the scaling in and out technique, a Forex trader adheres to this principle and maximizes the potential earnings.
 Money management, however, is not the only important element within trading.
 The Forex trader must be proficient in other parts as well in order to thrive and profit:

-SCALING IN AND OUT OPTIONS
+OPTIONS FOR SCALING IN AND SCALING OUT

 There are many variations how a Forex trader could scale in and scale out.
 Let us examine them.